ItsEvdok/Budget-Tracker/README.md

     npm i

 ## Contributing

-How to work with implementing offline features and local storage into programs.
+In order to contribute, you need to know how to work with implementing offline features and local storage into your programs.

 ## Questions